rigetti/pyquil/docs/source/qvm.rst

 When your reservation begins, you will be authorized to access the QPU.
 A configuration file will be automatically populated for you with the proper QPU endpoint for your reservation.
 Both your QMI and the QPU are located on premises, giving you low latency access to the QPU server.
-That server accepts jobs in the form of a ``BinaryExecutableRequest`` object, which is precisely what you get back when you compile your program in pyQuil and target the QPU (more on this soon).
+That server accepts jobs in the form of a ``BinaryExecutableRequest`` object, which is similar to what you get back when you compile your program in pyQuil and target the QPU (more on this soon).
 This request contains all the information necessary to run your program on the control rack which sends and receives waveforms from the QPU, so that you can receive classical binary readout results.